 The casino’s exterior (below) is on Unter Den Linden opposite the Deutsches Historisches Museum.

 In front of this museum (below) on the corner of Hinter Dem Giesshaus is where Lola runs in front of a lorry.

 Just after Strausberger Platz on Karl Marx Allee is where Lola wishes for Manni to arrive.
-The fernsehturm (TV Tower) is obscured by the trees in the film and it’s the cloud which hides it in my photo (above) although if you look hard enough you can just about see it above my left shoulder.
+The fernsehturm (TV Tower) is obscured by the trees in the film and it’s the cloud which hides it in my photo (below) although if you look hard enough you can just about see it above my left shoulder.

 The square tile pattern pavement Lola runs across is Gendarmenmarkt (below) and its Konzerthaus features but all of this was under construction when I was there or it might just have been that it had been used for a New Years Party a few days prior to my arrival.
 Across the road from there is the shop underpassage.
 This is on the corner of Charlottenstrasse and Franzoesische Strasse and is where Lola runs in Run 1 of the film.

 23-24 Wallstrasse (below) features in all three runs and is where Herr Meier comes out of his garage.
 Its not really recognisable now in any way as its now a hotel.

 Cuvrystrasse (below) is where Lola gets shot at the end of the first run.